RubenBSB/transport-network/README.md

 # transport-network
 ## Motivations
-In order to get familiar with Github, I share this school project which has started in 2017.
+This is a school project carried out in 2017.

-The goal is to understand how does public transport networks are thought to be efficients in terms of travel time and building cost.
+The goal is to understand how does public transportation networks are thought to be efficients in terms of travel time and building cost.

 ## Problem modelisation